liquibase/liquibase-redshift/README.test-harness.md

 #### Configuring your connections

 - We have provided a `harness-config.yml` file in `src/test/resources` directory.
-This file should contain the connection information for all the databases you want the Redshift extension to be tested against.
+Update this file to add the connection information for all the databases you want the Liquibase Redshift extension to be tested against.

-- Use `harness.initScript.sql` file to create and populate test database for harness integration tests
+- Use `harness.initScript.sql` file to create and populate the test database(s) for harness integration tests.

 #### Executing the tests
 - From your IDE, right click on the `LiquibaseHarnessSuiteIT` test class present in `src/test/groovy` directory.